Photo Gallery III: Lake Okoboji Guest Cottage

 Kitchen Built-In Hutch

-A shallow hutch is recessed into the wall for much needed storage
+A shallow hutch is recessed into the kitchen wall for much needed storage

 Innovative architectural design